Duncans007/reddit_save_scrape/README.md

 ReSaS is a small custom GUI for managing, updating, and searching saved links from Reddit.

+The GUI is built using Tkinter, while the back-end is built using all python default packages with the exception of BeautifulSoup4 for web scraping.

 The GUI is able to:
 - Process saved data from "saved_posts.csv" downloaded directly from Reddit.
 - Log in and scrape 1000 most recent saved posts.